 First of all, a special, high dollar magnetic lawn mower blade balancing tool is not required to balance a rotary lawn mower blade.
 All that's needed is a simple screwdriver or a nail driven in the wall.
 After the blade is sharpened, place it on the shank of the screwdriver, hold it straight out, giggle the blade end to end on the screwdriver by hand, and if one end of the blade droops down, that's the heavy end and that end will need to be sharpened more to remove metal to lighten it so it will be equal to or weight the same as the other end.
 Or a nail driven in a wall could be used instead to balance a lawn mower blade.
 The only exception to using the screwdriver or nail is blades with a five spoke center hole.
 These blades are harder (or nearly impossible) to balance with a screwdriver or nail because one spoke isn't centered with the blade.
 The only option is to use the cone balancer as shown to the right ->.

-By the way - As business is booming, we're going to relocate our business soon at 12091 N. Rt.
-B, Hallsville, MO 65255 with a bigger, better, fully insulated, heated and air-conditioned building/shop (shouse) so we can provide many more high quality parts and professional services, and hire more reliable and knowledgeable help to have our customer's parts orders fulfilled sooner, parts repairs and engine rebuilds performed promptly without delay.
+By the way - As business is booming, we relocated our business at 12091 N. Route B, Hallsville, MO 65255 with a new, bigger, better, fully insulated, heated and air-conditioned building/shop (shouse) so we can provide many more professional services and high quality parts, and hire more reliable and knowledgeable help to have our customer's parts orders fulfilled sooner, parts repaired sooner and engine rebuilds performed promptly without a long delay.
 We will also offer custom welding fabrication jobs and other custom services.
-We will also provide pick up and delivery service and perform professional repairs for various small engines and lawn & garden equipment!
+And we also provide pick up and delivery service and perform professional repairs for various small engines and lawn & garden equipment!
 Photos of our new building/shop are posted here!
-12091 N. Rt.
-B, Hallsville, MO 65255 - Google Maps
+12091 N Route B, Hallsville, MO - Google Maps

 My websites are not set up to process orders and accept payments.
 Therefore, to place an order with me, please call either number above or send an email with a list of parts you need, with your name, complete and correct postal mailing address and phone number.
 For payment options, I accept cash (in person), USPS Postal Money Orders, cashier's checks, business checks, MasterCard, VISA, Discover, American Express (please add 2.5% to the total amount for the credit/debit card processor's surcharge).
 If paying with a credit/debit card, please call me at either number above.
 Or to make a payment to me through PayPal, please click this link: https://www.paypal.com.
 Or use Cash App (username: pullingtractor) or Venmo (username: Pullingtractor) to make a payment to me.
 And be sure to mention a description of what the payment is for with your full name, postal address, phone number and email address.
 I also accept payments through Western Union Money Transfer or MoneyGram Money Transfers.
 If sending a money order or cashier's check, please include a note in the envelope with your name, complete mailing address, phone number, email address and a description of what the payment is for.
 I'll make a note of your order when I have all your information, and I may have to order some of the parts on your list, which should take a few days to come in, but I will send everything to you as soon as I have the parts in stock after I receive your payment.